Eduardo De Santis: Actor

-Corporate Social Responsibility and Global Governance work

-His interest in social issues and international affairs led him to create in 1961 Gold Mercury International Award a think tank to improve international governance and corporate responsibility.
-He developed the Gold Mercury Awards to recognise companies, organisations and governments that advanced good governance practices and peaceful co-operation.
-The Awards have been presented since 1961 to global corporations and leaders including US President Ronald Reagan, Soviet leader Leonid Breznev and Ellen Johnson Sirleaf President of Liberia.
-De Santis has focused his think tank work on the development of anticipatory governance and foresight development tools which he believes will dramatically improve decision making.

-Professional Life and Global Branding Career
+Career

-In the late 1970s Eduardo De Santis met brand and packaging design guru Walter Landor.
+In the late 1970s De Santis met brand and packaging design guru Walter Landor.
 Landor convinced De Santis to join his firm based in San Francisco California.
 He became a partner of the firm.
 De Santis helped internationalise the company and turn it into a global branding firm.
 Landor was sold to Young & Rubicam (now part of WPP plc) in 1991.
 Famous branding projects De Santis has worked on include the re-branding of Santander Bank, Iberia Airlines, Cepsa petroleum company, Iberdrola energy and savings bank 'la Caixa' in which the famous Catalan painter Joan Miró was engaged.

 Personal life

 De Santis was born in Positano, Italy.
 Eduardo De Santis was married to Spanish actress Maria Cuadra.
 They met in the movie set of 'Le Belle dell'Aria' (Beauties of the Sky) a Spanish Italian co-production of 1957 where both played roles as actors.
-They have three children but are now divorced.
+They have three children but were divorced.
 Eduardo De Santis was a close friend of Ettore Scola, Italian film director and his brother Pietro Scola.
+De Santis died in Madrid on March 25, 2019, due to complications caused by Acute myeloid leukemia.

-Awards and Recognitions
+Awards

-Eduardo De Santis is a Commander of the Italian Republic and was recently Awarded by Italy's President Napolitano the Ordine della Stella d'Italia – OSI (Order of the Italian Star) for his services to the nation.
-Other recipients of the Order include: Henry Cabot Lodge, American Ambassador to the UN; President John F. Kennedy, former President of the U.S.A; Russian composer Igor Stravinsky and Italo-American legend Frank Sinatra.
+De Santis was a Commander of the Italian Republic and the Ordine della Stella d'Italia – OSI (Order of the Italian Star).